 - In order to be included: Program must specifically target preventing child and adolescent substance use and/or abuse as a goal (may be a primary or secondary program goal).

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes related to the prevention of substance abuse, such as changes in substance use knowledge, attitudes, and intentions; as well as measures of substance use behaviors, such as lower levels of use or decreased/delayed use.
-Research studies that assess outcomes longitudinally, rather than solely at postintervention, are prioritized; as are studies that examine program impacts on actual substance use behaviors.
+- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines at least one of the following: 1) outcomes related to the prevention of substance abuse, such as changes in substance use knowledge, attitudes, and intentions; 2) outcomes that measure substance use behaviors, such as lower levels of use or decreased/delayed use.
+Research studies that assess outcomes longitudinally, rather than solely at postintervention, are prioritized; as are studies that examine program impacts on actual substance use behaviors..

 Programs in this Topic Area